hdr212/ManualEjercicio2/README.md

 Per fer visible el servidor apache de la MV a http://localhost:8080 de la màquina física únicament haurem de descomentar la línia següent:

-# Create a forwarded port mapping which allows access to a specific port
-# within the machine from a port on the host machine.
-In the example below,
-# accessing "localhost:8080" will access port 80 on the guest machine.
-# NOTE: This will enable public access to the opened port
 config.vm.network "forwarded_port", guest: 80, host: 8080